 The landscape here is a mixture of lakes and streams, low and high fells, woodland and dairy pasture, all of which provides varied options for walkers and scramblers alike.
 There are easy going walks around Buttermere Lake and the surrounding farmland, and the fells offer anything from steep challenging ascents, to easy going ridge and marsh areas.
 Guidebooks and online websites suggest different routes up the key fells in the Buttermere area, or longer walks combining several different areas.
 A 170ft waterfall, disused mines, a slate mine, and mountain pools called tarns are all regular sites for fell walkers in this area, while if you venture further afield you’ll discover scenery that inspired filmmakers and authors.

-The North West area of the Lake District is one of the more remote areas of the National Park, and with Natural England, The National Lottery, and National Park Authority actively working to preserve the landscape and develop new habitats, there is a good balance between nature and tourism here.
+The North West area of the Lake District is one of the more remote areas of the National Park, and with Natural England and National Park Authority actively working to preserve the landscape and develop new habitats, there is a good balance between nature and tourism here.

 Buttermere could be the base for a weekend break, longer holiday, or walking expeditions, or you could visit on a day trip and base yourself closer to the facilities, entertainment, and attractions the larger towns in the National Park offer.
 Whichever option you choose, the area that’s been the subject of books such as ‘The Maid Of Buttermere’, ‘Shield Ring’, and ‘The Secret Valley’, certainly has more to offer fell walkers and visitors than maybe you’d first expect.
 If you’re ready for the challenge of conquering Red Pike or Robinson Fell, then click through the site to find out more.